International students: After you arrive

 To open a bank account in the UK you will need a letter from the university.
 In September and January we run an International Welcome Lounge and you can get help with this there.

-International Foundation Programme students
+Pre-sessional and International Foundation Programme students

 Study Abroad and Erasmus+ students